-Using teledermatology to treat inmate patients
+Using teledermatology to treat people who have been incarcerated

 For teledermatology appointments, I assist the dermatologists by taking the patient’s vital signs, providing updated medication lists, ordering lab work, and capturing any medical photos needed.
 This information enables the dermatologist to diagnose the patient and determine an appropriate treatment plan.

 We see many cases of psoriasis, which can be particularly challenging in this setting.
-Having an uncomfortable and visible condition like psoriasis or eczema can make a patient an easy target of fellow prisoners and requires consistent treatment and management.
+Having an uncomfortable and visible condition like psoriasis or eczema can make a patient an easy target of fellow inmates and requires consistent treatment and management.
 Dr. Lu recognizes how important health is to patients’ physical, mental, and emotional well-being.
 Our patients are incredibly grateful for Dr. Lu’s expertise and professionalism, and so am I.

 The dermatologist's perspective